Bristol step up for Free Combination goldMay 2, 2015

-Last year’s British champions Rushmoor, performed a magical routine to music from Harry Potter, while Reading Royals brought their Constantinople theme to life with a fast-paced, energetic routine that won them the bronze medal.
+Last year’s British champions Rushmoor, performed a magical routine to music from Harry Potter for silver.
+Meanwhile, Reading Royals brought their Constantinople theme to life with a fast-paced, energetic routine that won them bronze.

 The England Talent team picked up the international gold medal with a great performance of their ‘Toys’ routine.
 With great support from the crowd, they scored 78.0667.

 “It was a really good performance,” said team member Hannah Randall.
-“We’ve had some really good training camps this year, really trying to push our boundaries and that was a really good swim.”
+“We’ve had some really good training camps this year.
+We are really trying to push our boundaries and that was a really good swim.”

-Phoebe Bradley-Smith added: “I think our goals were definitely the lifts and the highlights in the routines and also keeping our patterns really close and just the sharpness of the presentation because it is a really fun routine to watch and perform.”
+Phoebe Bradley-Smith added: “I think our goals were definitely the lifts and the highlights in the routines.
+We also want to keep our patterns really close and improve the sharpness of the presentation because it is a really fun routine to watch and perform.”

 |5||City of Birmingham||63.3667|